Bylaws of the Federal Reserve Bank of St. Louis

 Section 1.
 Powers.

-The Audit Committee shall have primary responsibility for maintaining contact with the General Auditor and shall satisfy itself that appropriate audit programs and procedures are maintained, and that the General Auditor has proper official status and sufficient staff, both numerically and qualitatively, to discharge the responsibilities of his or her office.
+The Audit and Risk Committee shall have primary responsibility for ensuring Bank management achieves organizational objectives while maintaining an effective system of internal control and risk management.
 The Committee shall, subject to approval of the Board of Directors, adopt a written charter specifying its duties.
 The Board of Directors shall review the charter at least triennially.
 The Committee shall evaluate the effectiveness and independence of the internal audit function of the Bank.
 The Committee shall receive the reports and recommendations of the General Auditor and report as deemed appropriate to the Board of Directors.

 Section 2.
 Appointment and Quorum.

-The Chair shall appoint, annually, an Audit Committee consisting of at least three directors, one of whom shall be designated by the Chair to serve as the Committee Chair.
+The Chair shall appoint, annually, an Audit and Risk Committee consisting of at least three directors, one of whom shall be designated by the Chair to serve as the Committee Chair.
+At least one member of the Committee shall have banking, accounting, or other relevant financial proficiency.
+The Chair will be a member of the Committee ex officio.
 Vacancies in the membership of the Committee may be filled from time to time by the Chair of the Board of Directors.
 Any two members of the Committee shall constitute a quorum.

 Section 3.
 Meetings.